sasip-climate/notebooks-nextsim-workshop2025/README.md

 It will create a directory called `notebooks-nextsim-workshop2025`

 **Second step** : The docker image contains the python libraries, a compiled version of nextsimdg and other tools and the data required to run the notebooks.
-It can be downloaded with this command :
+It can be downloaded with this command (after having started the docker Desktop) :

 ```bash
 docker run --rm -v /YOURPATH/notebooks-nextsim-workshop2025:/home/notebooks-nextsim-workshop2025 -p 8888:8888 quay.io/auraoupa/nextsim-workshop:215195fdbcf0